NKID00/redstone-computer-utilities/docs/Scripts.md

 ## Communication

 Communication between the mod and scripts is accomplished with two-way Json-RPC on one or more TCP connections.
 Once initialized, the mod will bind the loopback address (configurable), listen to port 37265 (configurable) and wait for connections from scripts.
 A single connection may be reused by multiple scripts, multiple connections may also be used by a single script, with authorization keys as identifiers.

 Each serialized json message MUST be framed with a 2-byte big-endian length field prepended while transferring.
 Length of the serialized json message MUST be less than or equal to 65535.
+To avoid id collision, ids of requests sent by the script server MUST be a string started with `s_` while ids of requests sent by script clients MUST be a string started with `c_` and SHOULD be a string started start with `c_<script name>_`.

 ## Authorization